dotnev/Nev/README.md

 - Easy readable syntax
 - Mix between FP and OOP
 - Safe as rust
-- Hight performance on par with C
+- High performance on par with C
 - Null Safety
 - Generate small executable files
 - FormalChecks feature That should be used in any company or team to make code look more formally